flex-is/git-hooks/README.md

 ## Contributing

-When creating a new version, please generate distributable file with MakeFile recipe.
+When creating a new version, please generate distributable files with MakeFile `dist` target.
 This process is not yet fully automated.

-`$ make`
+`$ make dist`

 ## License